msg-CareerPaths/node-ai-training/chapters/100-prompt/102-prompt-strategies.md

 >
 > Enhance your previous prompt to create a new product by giving the models some rules to create a more `marketable` description.
 >
+> Adjust the modal on the `frontend` with a new dropdown field where the user can select a `supplier` from the ones available in the database.
+>
+> Adjust the `backend` endpoint as needed so the supplierId is passed as a new argument, and you can retrieve it from the database.
+>
+> Use the supplier `brandDescription` to improve the description so the product is more targeted for that specific supplier brand.
+>

 ## Further Resources (Optional):